Ilya Tolstoy

 Count Ilya Lvovich Tolstoy (Илья́ Льво́вич Толсто́й; 22 May 1866 – 11 December 1933) was a Russian writer, and the third child and second son of Leo Tolstoy.
+He was the father of Vera Tolstoy and the grandfather of Nikita Tolstoy.

 Early life

 Ilya was born at Yasnaya Polyana and spent most of his young life there, until the family took a house in Moscow in 1881.
 He received his early education at home; his mother taught him to read and write, first in Russian, and later in French and English, and his father taught him mathematics, and later Greek and Latin.
 He and his siblings were also schooled by private tutors.

 Leo Tolstoy, in an 1872 letter to his father's cousin Alexandra Andreyevna Tolstaya, described his children; he said the following of his son Ilya:

 Ilya, the third, has never been ill in his life; broad-boned, white and pink, radiant, bad at lessons.
 Is always thinking about what he is told not to think about.
 Invents his own games.
 Hot-tempered and violent, wants to fight at once; but is also tender-hearted and very sensitive.
 Sensuous; fond of eating and lying still doing nothing.
 When he eats currant-jelly and buck-wheat kasha his lips itch.
 Independent-minded in everything.
 When he cries, is vicious and horrid at the same time; when he laughs every one laughs too.
 Everything forbidden delights him; he recognizes it at once.

 In 1881 Ilya entered a private gymnasium to continue his education.
 His father had originally planned for him to attend a state school, but had refused to sign a declaration of Ilya's loyalty to the Tsar, which was required for entry.